-- Use the city metro to get to places.
+- Using the city metro to get to places is popular with tourists.
 A daily ticket will cost you only 14 AED.

 - Purchase a NOL card when you land in Dubai and you’ll save a lot on metro transport.
 You can use your NOL card on the metro, local buses, tram and water buses as well.
 If you're in Dubai on a short layover, purchase the rechargeable Nol Red Ticket.
 If you’re staying for longer, pick up the Nol Silver Pass.

 - For short distances, rent a bike from anywhere on Sheikh Zayed Road and ride along specially-built biking paths.
 If you’re traveling as a group, rent a car and split up the expenses.
 It works out really cheap if you’re using the car the whole day.

 - Dubai’s bus system has 193 routes on weekdays.
 It’s a large and very advanced public transport system.